^

 Dosing and administration

-The doctor can prescribe different antibiotics for lymphadenitis, depending on the situation - after all, the list of such medications is quite wide.
+The doctor may prescribe different antibiotics for lymphadenitis, depending on the situation - after all, the list of such medications is quite wide.
 We will consider only a few of the most common antibiotics that are appropriate for the treatment of this disease.

-• to children from 1 to 2 years old - 0.06 g;
+• for children from 1 to 2 years old – 0.06 g;

 • children from 2 to 7 years old – 0.125 g;